Viktorov-Y/shoppingList/README.md

-# shoppingList🛒 ShoppingList — Java Web App for Managing Shopping Items
-ShoppingList is a simple web-based CRUD application built with Java Spring Boot.
+🛒 ShoppingList — Java Web App for Managing Shopping Items ShoppingList is a simple web-based CRUD application built with Java Spring Boot.
 It allows users to add, view, edit, and delete shopping list items through a web interface.
 The app follows the MVC pattern and uses server-side rendering with HTML templates.

-🧰 Technologies Used
+Тechnologies Used
 Java 17

 Spring Boot (MVC)